ShenFeiyi/LFToolbox_v3/README.md

 **Version 3.7.0**

 **2025/03/17** Upload `README.md`.
 Currently cleaning up the code and redoing the calibration.
-The reason is that, last year, a new project came and I have to postpone this project.
-Now I'm trying to finish this project as soon as possible.
+The reason is that a new project came (good excuse) and I have to postpone this project.
+Now I'm trying to (have to) finish this project as soon as possible.